tgorechowly/pouch/README.md

 protected $fillable = ['username', 'password', 'name', 'comments'];
 ```

-MagicBox will only modify attributes/relations that are explicitly defined.
+Pouch will only modify attributes/relations that are explicitly defined.

 ## Resolving models

 Pouch is great and all, but we don't want to resolve model classes ourselves before we can instantiate a repository...

-If you've configured a RESTful URI structure with pluralized resources (i.e. `https://api.mydowmain.com/1.0/users` maps to the User model), you can use `Fuzz\MagicBox\Utility\Modeler` to resolve a model class name from a route name.
+If you've configured a RESTful URI structure with pluralized resources (i.e. `https://api.mydowmain.com/1.0/users` maps to the User model), you can use `Koala\Pouch\Utility\Modeler` to resolve a model class name from a route name.

 ## Testing